ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_up_off_alt Pros

-• Founded in 1999, FXCM Group (FXCM) is a Leucadia Company, which falls under the arm of Jefferies Financial (NYSE: JEF).
+• Founded in 1999, FXCM Group (FXCM) is a wholly-owned subsidiary of Jefferies Financial (NYSE: JEF).

-• In our testing, FXCM earned Best in Class (top 7) for its Platforms and Tools, Professional Trading, Algorithmic Trading and Social Copy Trading.
-There’s no question; FXCM delivers in the areas important to traders.
+• In our 2024 Annual Awards, FXCM earned Best in Class honors for Platforms & Tools, Professional Trading, Algorithmic Trading, and Social Copy Trading.

 • FXCM publishes detailed monthly execution reports highlighting slippage statistics and trade execution quality across all order types.

-• In addition to the native Signals market on MetaTrader, FXCM offers the ZuluTrade platform for copy trading (only available in certain regions).
+• In addition to the native Signals market on MetaTrader, FXCM offers the ZuluTrade for copy trading (in certain regions).

-• FXCM is a leader in algorithmic trading solutions, whether you’re a beginner using Capitalise.io or an advanced coder using Python.
+• FXCM is a leader in algorithmic trading solutions, whether you’re a beginner using Capitalise.ai or an advanced coder using Python.

 thumb_down_off_alt Cons